AI compliance for financial advisors what the SEC allows

 - Train AI on client data without a clear data-handling policy.

-A properly installed AI brain has these guardrails baked in.
+A properly implemented AI brain has these guardrails baked in.
 A generic ChatGPT subscription does not.
-This is a real difference and it shows up in audits.

 This is general information, not legal advice.
 Talk to your compliance counsel.